Easy and Low-Maintenance Patio Plants to Grow Under and Around Your Pergola

 Mixing and matching these styles can create the perfect look for your pergola.

-Pergola Plants in Pots for the Win
+Pergola Plants in Pots that Add Color and Depth

 - Clematis — This quick-growing vine comes in several varieties and colors.